nomemory/mockneat-site/tutorial.md

 System.out.println(rUserGenerator.get());
 ```

-Setters are not used in this case, the values are "forced" at field level.
-It's important to remember this in case setters contain their own logic (which shouldn't be the case most of the times), because that logic/code will never be called.
+Setters are not used in this case; the values are "forced" at field level.
+It's important to remember this in case setters contain their own logic.

 By default, an unspecified `field()` remains `null`.
 If the actual data is not important, but the field needs to be populated with "something", default data generators can be enabled with `useDefaults(true)`: